reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 Beyond this tutorial
 ====================

-Matplotlib benefits from an extensive documentation as well as a large community of users and developpers.
-Here are some links of interests:
+Matplotlib benefits from extensive documentation as well as a large community of users and developpers.
+Here are some links of interest:

 Tutorials
 ---------